Individual Projects

 Ste Traxler, Nutritional Biology, PhD Candidate

-Science is Queer: A Cross-Disciplinary STEM Research Symposium
+Science is Queer: A Cross-Disciplinary STEM Symposium for the LGBTQIA+ Community Symposium

 Ste is smiling for the camera with black lipstick and a black shirt while inside a room.